 Improve Collagen Content

-Prolotherapy has been shown to improve the collagen content in the affected tissue, which improves the overall health at the injury point or in your arthritic joint.
+This treatment has been shown to improve the collagen from the knee injection.
+It helps the affected tissue, which improves the overall health at the injury point or in your arthritic joint.
 Collagen is an incredibly important component of building strong joints and improving their resilience.

 Improved Range of Motion